maramzook/ui_tests_protractor_js_ci_cd/README.md

 ## install packages
 npm install

-## execute tests ti generate junit result
+## execute tests to generate the junit result
 npm test

 this project is part of azure ci/cd for test automation engineers